 Here is the basic rating from best to worst of the modern WiFi security methods available on modern (after 2006) routers:

-Both WPA and WPA2 are supposed to secure wireless Internet networks from unauthorized access.
+All wireless encryption standards are supposed to secure wireless Internet networks from unauthorized access.
 If you leave your router with no security then anyone can steal the bandwidth, perform illegal actions out of your connection and name, monitor your web activity, and easily install malicious apps in your network.

 WPA vs. WPA2